Themistocles480/my-first-learn-lab-dc-fe-skills-111218/README.md

 ## Objectives

-1. Introduce the concept of running tests on Learn
 2. Pass the tests to confirm you are ready for future lessons

 ## Labs Are Lessons _with Tests_